ALASKA PENINSULA BARREN GROUND CARIBOU GUIDED $10,200 UNGUIDED $4,500

 2018 – 12 HUNTERS 12 BULLS

-Alaska has reopened the Barren Ground Caribou season to non-residents on the famous Alaska Peninsula.
-It had been closed for quite a few years to allow the population to increase to a current estimate of 10,000 animals.
 These caribou are the Alaska Peninsula Herd and even though they constantly are on the move they are not considered migratory.
-Hunters typically see caribou dailyand the hiking is not all that difficult.
-Hunters are flown into spike camps, consisting of 6-man Cabela Guide tents with cots and expect the unexpected Peninsula weather it is known for.
+Hunters typically see caribou daily and the hiking is not all that difficult.
+Hunters are flown into spike camps, consisting of 6-man Cabela Guide tents with cots.
+He normally takes up to 15 hunters per year.

-In 2018 all 12 hunters tagged bulls in just 2 days averaging in the 330 to 350 class, with a couple going over 350 inches.
+In 2018 all 12 guided hunters tagged bulls averaging in the 330 to 350 class, with a couple going over 350 inches.

 Once the hunters are tagged out they are flown back to the comfortable main lodge, where they can fish for silver salmon, char and Dolly Varden at $350 per day, spinning gear and equipment will be provided, but fly fishermen must bring their own gear.

 Hunters fly into Anchorage and then to Sand Point, approximately $1,000 round trip, where they are met and flown into camp at the outfitters expense.
 There is a $100 freight charge to fly antlers and cape from Sand Point to Anchorage and the meat is donated to the natives.
 All licenses and tags are available on-line and should be purchased prior to arrival in camp.
 Hunt CU781.